Is your attraction operating at its full design capacity potential?

 It’s the relationship between potential maximum output and the actual number of tours or tickets you’re selling.

 Measuring your capacity utilization can help you make decisions about your resources — such as knowing when to hire new staff or adjusting tour guide schedules to meet tour demands.
-Let’s say you run a food tour company and find that your capacity is reaching 100%.
-Your tours are sold out, and your guides are fully booked.
+If you run a food tour company and find that your capacity is reaching 100%, you’d likely need to add a new time slot and hire a new guide.

 Why should travel and tourism companies care about measuring capacity utilization?

 Can you name your most popular tours or experiences off the top of your head?
 Now, can you tell us how often those tours or experiences are fully booked?
-Xola’s capacity utilization report can help you figure this out.

 Another benefit of measuring capacity utilization is being able to change your prices to match ongoing fluctuations in supply and demand.